-Visiting the Elephants in the Wild in Northern Thailand
+Visiting Elephants in the Wild in Northern Thailand

 I didn’t expect that during my time in Thailand I’d have the opportunity to walk next to elephants in the forest, in their natural home.

-Visiting elephants in the wild in Thailand was an incredible experience.
+Visiting elephants ethically in Thailand was an incredible experience.
 The village where Mahouts Foundation is based is a Karen village in the hills of Mae Hong Son.
 As part of my experience I spent one night in a homestay in the village, and my second night camping in the forest (the camping is optional, guests can stay for longer in the homestay if they wish).

 Life in the village is simple, yet for some Karen villages nearby it gets even more simple.
-The village I stayed in is lucky to have access to clean water and electricity.
+The village I stayed in is lucky to have access to clean water and electricity – other villages still do not.
 It’s a far cry from the Thailand seen in the big cities and beach resorts of the south.

 Here, I didn’t need an alarm clock—the roosters were all too willing make sure I was up and about early.

 On the first day I got to see the elephants in the village.
 This is not a common occurrence as the aim is to allow the elephants to wander freely in the forest and go where they want to go.
 The reason for the village visit was a trip to the vet’s for the elephants.
 The Thai government is collecting DNA samples (though blood or hair samples) for all captive elephants to build up a DNA database for Thailand with the aim to stop elephant trafficking and illegal trading in elephants captured from the wild in Thailand or more commonly, Myanmar.